joepvd/oc-images/README.md

 ## BUGS
 - rhel-coreos and rhel-coreos-extensions images are not being reported well
-- Would be nice with a helper function, so one can specify an assembly name and the image stream name will be guessed
 - The report is very wide for the payload diff options.
-Alternative reports might be helpful
-- Would be good to be able to specify other attributes for the diff
+- CI, OKD, and Multi payloads are unexplored.
+Let's speak if interest!